104th Infantry Regiment (United States): World War II

-National Guard and overseas service
+The 104th arrived in France on September 7, 1944, and served as part of the 26th Infantry Division for the remainder of the war.
+It saw action in France, Germany and, near the end of the war, Austria and Czechoslovakia.
+The regiment returned to Boston, Massachusetts on December 28, 1945, and was deactivated the next day at Camp Myles Standish in Taunton, Massachusetts.

+Post war

+The 104th reactivated in its role as a unit of the Massachusetts National Guard on November 29, 1946.
+In 1947 it became part of the reactivated 26th Infantry Division.
+It underwent several reorganizations after the war and was eventually reduced to a single Infantry battalion (1st Battalion, 104th Infantry) in 1992 as part of the 26th Infantry Brigade (the successor unit to the 26th Infantry Division).
+The Regiment was deployed as part of SFOR in the early 2000s, after the Bosnian war.
+In 2005 it was consolidated with the 1st Battalion, 181st Infantry Regiment.

+Lineage

 Mustered into Federal service 10 May 1898 as the 2nd Massachusetts Volunteer Infantry for service in Cuba; mustered out of Federal service 3 November 1898.

 (Massachusetts Volunteer Militia redesignated 15 November 1907 as the Massachusetts National Guard).

 Mustered into Federal service 18 June 1916 for service at the Mexico Border; mustered out of Federal service 31 October 1916.

 Mustered into Federal service 25 March 1917 at Westfield, Massachusetts.; drafted into Federal service 5 August 1917.

 Redesignated 22 August 1917 as 104th Infantry, an element of the 26th Division for service in the war.
 (Reinforced by elements of 6th and 8th Massachusetts Infantry.)

 Demobilized 25 April 1919 at Camp Devens, Massachusetts.

 Reorganized 31 March 1920 in the Massachusetts National Guard at Springfield, Massachusetts, as the 104th Infantry.

 Redesignated 30 September 1921 as the 104th Infantry Regiment, an element the 26th Division (later redesignated as the 26th Infantry Division).

 Inducted into federal service 16 January 1941 at Springfield, Massachusetts.
 Inactivated 29 December 1945 at Camp Myles Standish, Massachusetts.

 Reorganized and federally recognized 29 November 1946 at Springfield, Massachusetts.